PO Box 93531

 Dawn Martinez Oropeza

-The American Association of University Women-Iowa’s Diversity and Equity Committee initiated a pilot program for Latinas in Marshalltown in 2006-2007.
-AÉ now is in its seventh year operating in Marshalltown, and has grown to include boys as well as girls programming.
+The American Association of University Women-Iowa's Diversity and Equity Committee initiated a pilot program for Latinas in Marshalltown in 2006-2007.
+AE now is in its eleventh year of operation in Marshalltown and has grown to include boys as well as parent programming.
 The model developed in Marshalltown has been replicated in nine communities across Iowa.
-AÉ became a 501(c) 3 nonprofit organization in 2009.
-Breaking from its history of all-volunteer leadership, the Board of Directors hired an Executive Director in March 2013.
+AE became a 501(c)3 nonprofit organization in 2009.

-AÉ goals are to increase Latino students’ 1) school attendance, 2) academic achievement, 3) parental involvement, 4) graduation from high school, and 5) enrollment in post-secondary education.
-AÉ believes achieving these goals will significantly increase the number of Latino youth who successfully graduate from high school and go on to earn college degrees.
-Many will return to the community to contribute to the local economy, engage in civic life, and serve as role models to younger students.
+AE goals are to increase Latino students' 1) school attendance, 2)academic achievement, 3) parental involvement, 4) graduation from high school, 5) enrollment in post-secondary education.
+AE believes achieving these goals will significantly increase the number of Latino youth who successfully graduate from high school and go on to earn college degrees.
+Many will return to the community to contribute to the local economy, engage in civic life and serve as role models to younger students.